westonludeke/todolist_175/README.md

 ### Project Overview:

-Created a todo list app in Sinatra, Ruby, HTML, and CSS as part of Launch School's RB175 course.
+A todo list app built in Sinatra, Ruby, HTML, and CSS as part of Launch School's RB175 course.
+Users can ceate multiple different todo lists, each containing individual todo items or tasks.

+Both an individual todo list as well as the todo items can be created, marked as completed, renamed, and deleted.
+There are also some validations built-in to prevent duplicate lists, duplicate todo items within the same lists, empty list/todo names, etc.

+All of the Ruby, Sinatra, HTML, and Javscript code is my own written during the course.
+Students are given instructions and implement the app on their own based on the parameters in the instructions.
+Most of the project's styling was provided by Launch School prior to development via CSS files and images.

 [The project is live on Heroku here](https://vast-gorge-88966.herokuapp.com).

-Notes: The CSS files and images were developed by Launch School.
-All of the Ruby, Sinatra, HTML, and Javscript code is my own written as part of the course.
-Students are given instructions and implement the app on their own based on the parameters in the instructions.

 Bug: If a todo list is deleted and several other todo lists remain, it causes problems due to how the different lists are shown on the site.
 I need to go back and fix this in the future.